USC-Office-of-Sustainability/Scope-3-Emissions/NAICS_Categorization_App/README.md

 1. **Train** — provide labeled data (items with correct NAICS codes) so the model learns the patterns.
 2. **Predict** — provide new, unlabeled data and the trained model assigns codes automatically.

 The first phase (Train) is optional in the event that you do not want to use the LLM based on USC's training dataset (FY22-FY24 procurement data with primarily manually assigned NAICS codes).
-You can skip to the second phase (Predict) and upload [USC's NAICS prediction model](https://drive.google.com/file/d/1dGSdRwLU5hAGIQYfVg7NqQSVKA5GweOf/view?usp=share_link) instead of training your own model if you would like).
+You can skip to the second phase (Predict) and upload [USC's NAICS prediction model](https://drive.google.com/file/d/1dGSdRwLU5hAGIQYfVg7NqQSVKA5GweOf/view?usp=share_link) instead of training your own model if you would like.

 ---